How to Store Expressed Breast Milk

 When you’re expressing breast milk, it’s particularly important to store your expressed milk in the right type of container to avoid contamination.

 If you’re storing breast milk at room temperature, it must be used within 4 hours – as after that the milk starts to lose its healthy properties.
+However, it isn’t always practical to use breast milk within this four-hour window, so your fridge or freezer could become your new best friend when it comes to pumped breast milk storage.

 Breast milk should be stored in plastic bags or breast milk bottles as soon as it has been expressed.
 However, keep in mind to not add body temperature breast milk into already chilled expressed breast milk unless it’s a very small amount.